Gallegos-5/ASAI-draft-lucas-2025/README.md

 > • **Every decision, dissent, and audit is hash-chained and public**
 > • **First national “moonshot engine” open to all innovators—scientists, founders, students, and the public**
 ---
+## Overview

+The **Scientific Innovation Acceleration & Scaling Act (ASAI)** establishes a new, national agency to surface, pilot, and scale U.S. scientific breakthroughs.
+Any eligible person can submit.
+AI assists triage, blue/red teams vet ideas, and funding moves at the speed of discovery—all with radical transparency and public audit.

+---

+## What Does ASAI Do?

+- **Open, always-on submission:**
+  Anyone can propose, from Nobel laureates to students—no insider-only process.
+- **AI-powered triage & transparency:**
+  All proposals are scored, clustered, and surfaced by explainable AI with a full public trail.
+- **Milestone-driven, adversarial review:**
+  Projects get milestone funding and must clear both blue (optimize) and red (stress test) teams.
+- **Public audit & appeal:**
+  Every decision, dissent, and outcome is hash-chained and open for challenge or review.
+- **Open science repository:**
+  All results, code, and data are published in a national open repository (with security/export carve-outs).
+- **Regional equity:**
+  Consulates, academy, and partner nodes ensure reach to every state, territory, and background.

+---

+## Core Features

+- Public, hash-chained innovation registry (versioned and open by default)
+- Always-on submission; blue/red team adversarial review for every major project
+- Milestone-based funding and fast-lane pathways for early-career and “wild card” proposals
+- AI co-governance, human override, and public audit protocols
+- National Open Science Repository with global/public tiers
+- All content open-source under [CC-BY 4.0 License](./LICENSE)

+---

 ## Example Future Scenarios for the American Science, Audit, and Integration Act (ASAI)

 ---